 The exact criteria which will be used to determine whether you are eligible for Social Security disability benefits will be based on the criteria for those sections.
 The medical documentation you will be required to produce also depends on which of your body’s functions are affected.
 In any case, you will need to present the results of all pertinent blood pressure tests.

 When claiming Social Security disability benefits, you will want to list out all medical and mental conditions which you deal with, regardless of whether they are related to your high blood pressure or not.
 The SSA will take all of your medically verifiable conditions into account.
 Even if you don’t have any single condition which meets the requirements for disability benefits which are outlined in the Blue Book, you may still qualify if the sum total of all of your disabling conditions is shown to be equivalent to one of the listings.
 Additionally, if you can show that your conditions make it impossible to continue doing any kind of available work for which you could reasonably be trained, you will qualify for benefits.
+Find out more by filling out a free evaluation form today.

 If your high blood pressure is the result of renal failure (kidneys), heart failure, or other listed conditions, you will likely be evaluated based on the criteria for those conditions.
 However, it is still important to include as much information as possible about your high blood pressure.